bethcoop/sans-index-creator/README.md

 Hacky tools to automatically create a SANS index based off the course pdf files.

 ## How to use
-1) Download course pdf from https://www.sans.org/account/download-materials.
+1) Download course pdf(s) from https://www.sans.org/account/download-materials.
 Download each book individually, not the combined version.
 2) Create a password file, paste your SANS password in it and save it.
   `nano password.tx`
   Paste or enter your SANS password.